Summary

-By Rob Isbitts and Somya Sharma
+By Rob Isbitts

 We rate the ProShares Short S&P 500 ETF (NYSEARCA:SH) a strong buy, based on what we see as an overwhelming, historical level of risk of a major loss in the broad stock market vs. its potential for positive returns.